bio-ontology-research-group/ontology-tutorial/README.md

 # Before the tutorial (important)

 The tutorial will contain a hands-on part.
-If you want to participate (instead of just watching the presentation), please install the required software locally or use our Docker image.
+If you want to participate (instead of just watching the presentation), please install the required software locally or use our Docker image (preferred/faster).

 ## Local installation on your computer: